Varshithvhegde/Poetique/README.md

 - **UI Components**: Custom components such as `Pagination`, `Button`, `Input`, `ScrollArea`, `Tabs`, etc.
 - **Fonts**: Various font options provided by Radix UI and custom font selections
 - **Styling**: Styled Components for dynamic styling

+### Tech Stack

+1. **Next.js 14**: Next.js is a React framework that enables server-side rendering, static site generation, and routing for React-based web applications.
+It simplifies the development process by providing built-in features like code splitting, hot module replacement, and optimized production builds.
+Version 14 of Next.js brings new enhancements and improvements to the framework.

+2. **Shadcn**: Shadcn is likely a typo or an internal library specific to the project.
+Without further context or documentation, it's challenging to provide specific information about it.
+However, it might be related to styling, animations, or other UI-related functionalities.

+3. **Aceternity UI**: Aceternity UI seems to be another custom or third-party UI library used in the project.
+Again, without additional information, it's difficult to provide specific details about its features or functionalities.
+It might include components, styles, or utilities designed to enhance the user interface of the application.

+4. **Pexels Image API**: Pexels Image API is a third-party API used to fetch images for the Poetique application.
+It provides access to a vast collection of high-quality, royalty-free images that users can use to enhance their visual poetry creations.
+The API allows users to search for images based on keywords and provides various endpoints for retrieving image data.

 ## Installation